 The Charts

-Some of The Charts's most popular tracks include Deserie, Dance Girl, Desiree, Ooba Gooba, Zoop.
-Listen to these songs and discover more from their extensive catalog.
+The Charts' most-played tracks include Deserie, Dance Girl, Desiree, Ooba Gooba, Zoop.
+Listen to these songs and explore more from their catalog on this page.

-Doo-Wop group from Harlem, New York, formed in 1956, most famous for their recording "Deserie".The original members were Joe Grier (lead), Steve Brown (first tenor), Glenmore Jackson (second tenor), L...
+Doo-Wop group from Harlem, New York, formed in 1956, most famous for their recording "Deserie".The original members were Joe Grier (lead), Steve Brown (first tenor), Glenmore Jackson (second tenor), Leroy Binns (baritone), and Ross Buford (bass).
+Ini...
 Read the full biography on this page.

-You can find The Charts vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find The Charts vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow The Charts